 Visit the Demilitarized Zone (DMZ) between North and South Korea.
 With over a million soldiers on watch each day, it is one of the last remnants of the Cold War.

-Travel to the DMZ in the morning by private bus and spend about 3-4 hrs visiting the site.
+Spend about 3-4 hours visiting the Demilitarized Zone.
 On your way there pass by the Blue House, home to the President of the Republic of Korea and South Korea's official government complex.

 The DMZ was founded in 1953 when the Korean war ended and it is highly militarized on both sides.
 With a buffer zone 4km wide and spanning 250 km long separating North and South Korea there has been very little development in the area, therefore nature and wildlife have pretty much taken over.